Interpretation of neutral charm mesons near threshold as unparticles

 Hammer and Son recently pointed out that unparticles can also arise in nonrelativistic physics \cite{Hammer:2021zxb}.
 The nonrelativistic conformal symmetry group (also called the Schr\"odinger group) on 3+1-dimensional Galilean space-time is a 13-dimensional group that includes the Galilean group and scale transformations as subgroups.
 A nonrelativistic conformal field theory is a field theory with the nonrelativistic conformal symmetry \cite{Nishida:2007pj}, and a {\it nonrelativistic unparticle} is a system created by a local operator with a definite scaling dimension in such a theory.
 In contrast to the relativistic case, a nonrelativistic unparticle is characterized by two numbers: its mass $M$ and the scaling dimension $\Delta$ of the operator \cite{Hammer:2021zxb}.

 A physical realization of nonrelativistic unparticles is neutrons with small relative momenta produced by a short-distance reaction \cite{Hammer:2021zxb}.
 Neutrons have a negative scattering length $a$ that is much larger than their effective range.
 A system of low-energy neutrons therefore has a scaling region in which their behavior is approximately scale invariant.
-In the unitary limit $1/a \to 0$, their low-energy behavior can be described by a nonrelativistic conformal field theory.
-A system of $N$ neutrons created by a local operator with scaling dimension $\Delta_N$ is an unparticle with mass $Nm_n$, where $m_n$ is the neutron mass.
-For the 2-neutron unparticle, the lowest scaling dimension is $\Delta_2=2$.
+In the unitary limit $1/a \to 0$, their low-energy behavior can be described by a nonrelativistic conformal field theory. {A system of $N$ neutrons created by a local operator with scaling dimension $\Delta_N$ is an unparticle.
+Its mass is $N m_n$, where $m_n$ is the kinetic mass of the neutron.} For the 2-neutron unparticle, the lowest scaling dimension is $\Delta_2=2$.
 For the 3-neutron unparticle, the lowest scaling dimension is $\Delta_3=4.27272$.

 The $N$-neutron unparticle can be created by a short-distance nuclear reaction of the form $A_1+A_2 \longrightarrow B+(nn\ldots)$ \cite{Hammer:2021zxb}.
 The invariant energy $E$ of the $N$ neutrons, which is their total kinetic energy in their center-of-momentum (CM) frame, can be determined by measuring the momentum of the recoiling nucleus $B$.
 There is a scaling region of $E$ in which the differential cross section has the power-law behavior $E^{\Delta_N-5/2}dE$.
 The naive prediction for $N$ noninteracting particles is $E^{(3N-5)/2}dE$.
 The nontrivial power-law behavior is the smoking gun for an unparticle.